Constant-Int/Constant-Int.github.io/aboutme.md

 cover-img: /assets/img/scene_2.jpg
 ---

-My name is Weiyuan Gong (龚维元), and I'm currently a first-year graduate student at [John A. Paulson School of Engineering and Applied Sciences](https://seas.harvard.edu/) at [Harvard University](https://www.harvard.edu/), where I have the privilege of working with [Prof. Sitan Chen](https://sitanchen.com/).
+My name is Weiyuan Gong (龚维元), and I'm currently a second-year graduate student at [John A. Paulson School of Engineering and Applied Sciences](https://seas.harvard.edu/) at [Harvard University](https://www.harvard.edu/), where I have the privilege of working with [Prof. Sitan Chen](https://sitanchen.com/).

 My research primarily focuses on the intersection of learning theory, complexity theory, and quantum information.
 Additionally, I am exploring a range of other topics, including near-term quantum applications, quantum simulation, optimization theory, and algorithm design.